 Also, Boca fans have formed a Boca admin-sanctioned group called the “Defensa de Socios” who patrol the entry gates for obvious foreigners to “confiscate” their tickets – you must be pragmatic and understand that Boca fans are intense, hardcore fans and that a significant minority of them do not want you there as a tourist.

-A bonafide tour agency will prep you for this eventuality and you need to be painstakingly aware of this or you could leave Buenos Aires incredibly disappointed.
+A bonafide tour agency will prepare you for this eventuality and you need to be painstakingly aware of this or you could leave Buenos Aires incredibly disappointed.

 The world of football has always been rife with dodgy geezers and scam artists.
 Vultures that creep around online with fake ticket scams, or even worse for those new to the game – preying in person on unsuspecting, naive tourists with more cash than their football culture IQ.